webfolder/siqueira.tech/_drafts/kw/kw-basic.md

 When we have a patch for submitting to the community, we usually want to send it to the correct channels and maintainers for increasing the chance of getting a review.
-Linux Kernel provides a script named `get_maintainers`, `kw` added a wrapper for this tool to make them straightforwardly work with this script.
-For getting the maintainers information with `kw` try:
+Linux Kernel provides a script named `get_maintainers` where `kw` added a wrapper for it in order to make its usage straightforwardly.
+For getting the maintainers information with `kw` you can use `maintainers` or `m` option; for example:

 ```bash
 kw maintainers PATH/TO/[FILE|DIR]